Towards understanding CG and GMRES through examples: The CG Method

+where the domain $\Omega$ is divided into four subdomains $\Omega_1,\Omega_2,\Omega_3,\Omega_4$ corresponding to the four axis quadrants numbered counterclockwise.
+Let $k(x)$ be piecewise constant on the individual subdomains with $k_1 = k_3 \approx 161.45$ and $k_2 = k_4 = 1$.
+The Dirichlet boundary conditions are described in \cite[Section~5.3]{MorNocSie02}.
+We use the linear finite element discretization with the standard uniform triangulation and $N = 3969$ degrees of freedom.
+We apply CG in finite (double) precision with $x_0=0$ to the unpreconditioned system, and to preconditioned systems with the algebraic incomplete Cholesky factorization preconditioning (ICHOL) of the matrix $A$ with no fill-in, with ICHOL and the drop-off tolerance $10^{-2}$, and with the Laplace operator preconditioning.
+The corresponding matrices have the following condition numbers:

+The same setting was used for the motivating example in~\cite{GerMarNieStr19}, where one can find a more detailed description.

-\emph{Observations:} In Figure \ref{fig:pcgvscg}, we plot the relative error in the $A$-norm for exact CG on both $Ax=b$ (blue) and $P^{-1}A=P^{-1}b$ (red), where $b_i = 1/\sqrt{40}$ for all $i=1,\ldots,40$.
-For the ``preconditioned'' linear system, CG requires almost $3\times$ the number of iterations to converge to an accuracy level on the order of $10^{-8}$ as the unpreconditioned system, despite that its condition number is four orders of magnitude smaller.
-When the desired accuracy level is only on the order $10^{-2}$, then the preconditioning works well.
+\emph{Observations:} First example: In the left part of Figure~\ref{fig:pcgvscg} we plot the relative error $A$-norms for exact CG on $Ax=b$ (blue) and $P^{-1}A=P^{-1}b$ (red).
+The number of iterative steps for reaching the accuracy level $10^{-8}$ is for the preconditioned system three times larger than for the unpreconditioned system, although $\kappa(P^{-1}A)$ is four orders of magnitude smaller than $\kappa(A)$.
+(Note that the preconditioning works well when the desired accuracy level is only on the order $10^{-2}$.)

+Second example: In the right part of Figure~\ref{fig:pcgvscg} we plot the relative error $A$-norms for finite precision CG applied to the unpreconditioned and the three preconditioned systems.
+A comparison of the results for the unpreconditioned system and the two ICHOL preconditioniners seems to confirm the often repeated claim that ``reducing the condition number \emph{implies} faster convergence of CG''.
+However, the fastest convergence occurs for the Laplace preconditioning, although in this case the condition number is an order of magnitude larger than for the ICHOL preconditioner with drop-off tolerance $10^{-2}$.
+It is important to note also the dramatic acceleration of CG with the Laplace preconditioning after the fifth iteration.

-\emph{Explanation:} A smaller condition number does not necessarily imply faster convergence.
-The oft-repeated notions that the goal of preconditioning should be to reduce the condition number of the coefficient matrix (thus reducing the $\kappa(A)$-bound) and that doing so \emph{guarantees} an improvement in CG convergence rate is false.
-However, one should always take into account the context of the problem to be solved, in particular the desired accuracy of the computed approximation.
+\emph{Explanation:} Both examples show that a smaller condition number does not necessarily imply faster convergence of CG.
+In particular, in the second example the decrease of the condition number using ICHOL with a larger drop-off tolerance is just a side effect and not the driving force of faster convergence.
+In this case the improvement is due to a better approximation of the true Cholesky factors of $A$.
+Clearly, the frequently repeated claim that the goal of preconditioning should be to reduce the condition number of the coefficient matrix (thus reducing the $\kappa(A)$-bound), and that doing so \emph{guarantees} an improvement of the CG convergence is false.\footnote{In this context we point out the monograph of Hackbusch~\cite{HacBook94} which covers, among many other topics, CG in a truly insightful way.
+Its Section~9.4.3 ``Convergence Analysis'' addresses also the difference between the Chebyshev method with the bound \eqref{eqn:rhoAbound1}, and CG with the application of the same bound.} However, one should always take into account the context of the problem to be solved, in particular the desired accuracy of the computed approximation.